-$p+\tau$.
+As the cost keeps increasing ($\gamma > \hat{\gamma}$), the overconsumption creates too high an inefficiency loss, and the firm raises the ancillary good price.
+However, the basic price and the ancillary good price need to covary negatively one-for-one, as the no-missed-sale condition binds: $v = p + \tau$.
 Because a unit increase in the basic good price affects all consumers, whereas the demand for the ancillary good is elastic, it is then optimal to absorb some of the cost increase (partial pass-through), as captured by the first-order condition (6).
-Accordingly, consumers enjoy a positive rent (in expectation) when considering purchasing the good, despite the fact that, at the time when prices are set, information is symmetric between consumers and the firm.
+Accordingly, consumers enjoy a positive rent (in expectation), despite the fact that, when the consideration decision is taken, information is symmetric between consumers and the firm.

-The characterization from Proposition 1 is summarized in Figure 3.
-The complete proof of this proposition (as well as of all others) appears in the appendix.
+The characterization from Proposition 1 is summarized in Figure III.
+The complete proof of this proposition (as well as of all others) appears in the Appendix.